Hello and welcome. In this post, we will discuss the rates and limit for the Composition scheme in detail.

-- What is the tax rate applicable to a Composition Dealer?
+- The tax rate applicable to a Composition Dealer

 What is a Composition Scheme?

 The Composition scheme is applicable for small businesses who cannot maintain detailed books of accounts and have a small annual turnover.
 Such businesses can opt for an easy tax (GST) compliance under this scheme.

 Any business with an annual turnover less than Rs 1.5 crore can opt for this scheme.
 The annual turnover for consideration of composition scheme is the turnover of all the businesses under the same PAN.

 Only certain business i.e. Manufacturers of goods, Dealers, and Restaurants (not serving alcohol) can opt for this scheme.

 Below listed are the businesses who cannot opt for the Composition scheme:

 - Business paying TDS under GST